xtuml/bridgepoint/doc-bridgepoint/notes/9836_referential/9836_referential_dnt.md

 what attributes a referential may be combined with.
 The new rules allow a referential to be combined with any other referential as long as they share the same underlying type.
-The referentials no longer are required to refer back to the same base type (at some point back in their referential chain).
+The referentials no longer are required to refer back to the same base attribute (at some point back in their referential chain).
 This change did not require any updates to the xtUML metamodel, we simply had to update user interface code.